skiluvia/neural-network-challenge-1/README.md

 We have data in a CSV file that contains information about previous student loan recipients.
 We will be using machine learning and neural networks, you decide to use the features .
 We will use features in the provided dataset to create a model that will predict the likelihood that an applicant will repay their student loans.
 This CSV file contains information about these students, such as their credit ranking.

 ## Preparing the data for use on a neural network model
-First, thing first is to import all the necessary libraries and dependencies.
+First, thing is to import all the necessary libraries and dependencies.
 Then we will load the provided data from `student-loans.csv` into a DataFrame.
 In viewing the data We find there are `12` rows.
-All columns are of `float64` data types except the last column which is of `float` data type.
+All columns are of `float64` data type except the last column which is of `float` data type.
 If we look at the data, we can also see that the last column is the target variable, which indicates whether the loan was repaid.
 We will use the `sklearn` library to scale the features and the target variables.
-We will also split the data into training and testing datasets.

-We also see there are two groups (`value_count`) where there are represented below
+We also see that there are two groups (`value_count`) as represented below:
 ```
 credit_ranking
 1    855